jessemiller/HamlPy/readme.md

 ListView.as_view(model=SomeModel)
 ```

-The available generic views are:
+The available view classes are:

 Display views: